menandmice/micetro_docs/guides/user-manual/windows_dns_policies.rst

 Editing or adding DNS policies on Windows Server 2016 is done by

-1. Right click on the server in the sidebar as shown in the figure
+1. Right click on the server in the sidebar as shown in the figure.

-2. Select 'Edit DNS Policies'.
+2. Select :guilabel:`Edit DNS Policies`.

 3. A menu is displayed that offers to do add or edit various types of policies and configure related properties.